 C. Effects on Cash Flow Management

-• Inflation reduces real purchasing power of cash reserves.
+- Inflation reduces the real value of cash reserves and receivables.

 5. Impact on Financial Ratios and Decision-Making